Home » Main Dish Recipes » Eggplant Involtini

 Eggplant Involtini Recipe

-Thinly sliced eggplant is grilled then rolled with a cheesy filling, topped with tomato puree and more cheese and baked until bubbling and golden.
-This recipe has been adapted from Nigella's Feast cookbook.
+Thinly sliced eggplant is cooked in a grill pan, then rolled with a cheesy filling, topped with tomato puree and more cheese, and baked until bubbling and golden.
+This Eggplant Involtini recipe has been adapted from Nigella's recipe but is lighter and yet still flavor-filled!

 Print Pin Review